Stiftung Warentest

 Stiftung Warentest is a German consumer organisation and foundation involved in investigating and comparing goods and services in an unbiased way.
 It was founded on 4 December 1964 by the Federal Republic of Germany as an independent foundation under civil law.
 It is based in Berlin.
-Beyond its subscriber base and media coverage, content from Stiftung Warentest can be disseminated through word of mouth.
+Beyond its subscriber base and media coverage, content from Stiftung Warentest is disseminated through word of mouth.

 Aims and importance

-Stiftung Warentest has an important role in two main areas.
-On the one hand it has the task of comparing objective aspects such as usefulness, functionality and environmental impact, and on the other hand it has the mission of educating consumers so they can learn how to make best use of the income available to them and behave in a health promoting and environmentally aware way.
+Stiftung Warentest's aim is to compare aspects of products such as usefulness, functionality and environmental impact, and to educate consumers about those aspects.

-Due to its very well known and established reputation as an independent and reliable organization, the foundation has a considerable influence on the buying behavior of consumers.
+Due to its reputation as an independent and reliable organization, the foundation has a considerable influence on the buying behavior of consumers.
 Good ratings and verdicts are often given great prominence in product advertising and on product packaging.
 In contrast, bad ratings and verdicts frequently lead to a decline in sales and thus sometimes legal action against SW by the manufacturers.
 According to SW, they are sued ten times a year.
 The foundation has never actually been ordered by the courts to pay compensation and usually wins any legal action taken against it.